-Highlights Description Student festival Student festival is an annual event and we pride ourselves in participating and playing an integral part in this prestigious national wide celebration Liquor By-laws Six (6) liquor licenses and extension liquor trading hours handled and premises visited in conjunction with Plettenberg Bay South African Police Services and Kwano SAPS Stray animals Law enforcement attended to 91 stray animals in total.
-Stray animals are problematic in all the wards.
-Most of the time it is on the N2 near Rasta in Qolweni, Kwano entrance, Kranshoek Road, Sasol Harkerville and Crags Riots/Protest Law enforcement were faced with the same challenges as during 2016 New Horizon Riots.
-Only this time we had to fight riots on three
+Highlights Description Liquor By-Laws Twelve (12) liquor licenses and extension liquor trading hours handled and premises visited in conjunction with Plettenberg bay South African Police Services (SAPS) and Kwanokuthula SAPS Stray Animals Law Enforcement attended to 91 stray animals in total.
+Stray animals are a problem in all the wards, most of the time it is on the N2 near Rasta in Qolweni, Kwanokuthula, Entrance, Kranshoek road, Sasol Harkerville and Crags Riots/ Protest Law Enforcement were faced with riots from 14 - 18 June 2021 Qolweni.
+The N2 between N2 Shell Traffic Circle and N2 Pika Turnoff was closed and traffic was directed through Airport Road.
+The Law Enforcement unit had to maintain order until the Public Order